Azure-Samples/java-on-azure-examples/spring/helloworld/README.md

     --output tsv
 ```

-You can verify the application works, now on Azure Spring Cloud, by using your
+You can verify the application works, now on Azure Spring Apps, by using your
 browser and going to the URL shown.

 It should show you the following: